jramminger/jramminger.github.io/_posts/2019-8-26-preparing_scans.md

 <DIV align="center">&nbsp;</DIV>

 ## 4. GIMP/blog writer's failure
-Now these two GIMP tools need to be applied to the 995 pages of the *Commentaria*.
-First I turn to Batch Manipulation in GIMP.
+Now these two *GIMP* tools need to be applied to the 995 pages of the *Commentaria*.
+First I turn to Batch Manipulation in *GIMP*.
 Turns out there is only a very limited set of commands it can be used with, curve and threshold not being among them.
 Should have remembered that from another attempt a couple of years ago.
-I know that in theory GIMP can also be started from the commandline, so a script might do the trick.
-Since I have never used the scripting language (Script-Fu) of GIMP, I turn to Google and find at least two promising scripts for older versions of GIMP.
+I know that in theory *GIMP* can also be started from the commandline, so a script might do the trick.
+Since I have never used the scripting language (Script-Fu) of *GIMP*, I turn to *Google* and find at least two promising scripts for older versions of *GIMP*.
 As I understand it, there is, however, a newly introduced command 'with-files' that takes care of the batch application of scripts; it is carefully explained in the script 'script-fu-util.scm' which is standard with version 2.10.
 I spend a couple of hours on a Sunday morning trying to get any of the example scripts to work.
-Mostly, GIMP cheerfully assures me that the batch commands have been successfully executed.
+Mostly, *GIMP* cheerfully assures me that the batch commands have been successfully executed.
 It's just that nothing happens to my scans.
-After thoughts of lunch begin to intrude on my futile activity, I have to conclude that I am doing something wrong which is so elementary that nobody has thought of mentioning it.
-End of first season.
+After thoughts of lunch begin to intrude on my futile activity, I conclude that I am doing something wrong which is so elementary that nobody has thought of mentioning it.
+End of first lesson.

 ## 5. Starting b/w: a Google-scan
 After lunch the obvious solution presents itself: I will look for a Google-scan of the same book, which - unlike the BSB-scan - is already bitonal: